nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * Items in `markdown` format are related to commands provided by the user

-* Items in square brackets are optional
+* Items surrounded by square brackets "[]" are mandatory fields, while the items in curly brackets "{}" are optional

 * Items in double quotation marks "" are the names of items